Chapter 68:

 Its gardens and grounds stretched half a mile around the main house and had tall stone walls surrounding it.
 The main house was gigantic and there were over a hundred guards protecting it at any given time.

-Carlson Penwise was a prominent and well-respected member of the noble class and he was also the head of the Sons of Tartarus, which made him one of the most powerful men in the Holy Empire.
+Carlson Penwise was a prominent and well-respected member of the noble class, but he was also the head of the Sons of Tartarus, which made him one of the most powerful men in the Holy Empire.

-With Lord Kelsey dead and the Sons of Tartarus on their last legs, it won’t be long until one of the greatest threats to his majesty is gone, Mimir thought.
+With Lord Kelsey dead and the Sons of Tartarus on their last legs, it won’t be long until one of the greatest threats to his majesty is gone.

-Then, with a small army at their back, the generals charged onto the estate.
+Then, with a small army at their back, the generals attacked in force.

-The Ravens and skeletons quickly spread across the estate grounds whilst the generals and Machai charged into the main house.
+The Ravens and skeletons `ly spread across the estate grounds whilst the generals and Machai charged into the main house.

-All across the estate, the Sons of Tartarus members meet the attackers and engage them in battle.
+All across the estate, the Sons of Tartarus were engaged in battle.

 “Ah, this is so much fun!”
 Fenrir giddily cried as she killed two guards with a single kick.
-“I haven’t felt this rush in years.”
+“I haven’t felt a rush like this in years.”

-“I don’t mind you enjoying yourself, but please do remember we’re here on behalf of his majesty and his orders,” Mimir said.
+“I don’t mind you enjoying yourself, but please do remember we’re here on behalf of his majesty.”

 “I know, I know, I won’t go against my orders or do anything like that.”
 She grinned when she saw two Machai come flying down the stairs dead.
 “Seems like we’ve found the boss.”

-“Seems like our guests wanted to start the party without us, lads,” Herakles called to them from the second floor.
+“Seems like our guests wanted to start the party without us, lads,” Herakles called down to them.
 He swung his bloodied club onto his shoulder, then leapt down the flight of stairs in a single jump.
 “I know we sent you guys an invitation earlier, but didn’t expect to see you so soon.”
 Herakles chuckled.
 “Either you’re really confident or really stupid.
 Maybe both.”

-Fenrir grinned and took a step forward.
+Fenrir grinned.
 “You don’t seem all that worried about this.”

 “If you can win.”